 When closing the accounts in the income statement, accountants can choose to close them directly and transfer the values to the retained earnings account or transition them to the income summary account before finally transferring them to the retained earnings account.
 Let us discuss how to do the latter.

-- Afterward, the balance in the income summary account is transferred to the retained earnings account if the business is a corporation or to the capital accounts of the owner for a sole proprietorship.
+Afterward, the balance in the income summary account is transferred to the retained earnings account if the business is a corporation or to the capital account of the owner for a sole proprietorship.
 Only then is the account closed.

 Example of an Income Summary Account